MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/fruity-falls.md

 }
 ```

-Collision logic is covered [later in this guide](#Collision).
+Collision logic is covered [later in this guide](#collision).

-# Physics
+## Physics

 The physics in Fruity Falls can be separated into two categories: movement and collision.

-## Movement Using Velocity and Acceleration
+### Movement using velocity and acceleration

-Fruity Falls uses `Velocity` and `Acceleration` values to control the movement of its entities, similar to the [BouncingGame](~/graphics-games/cocossharp/first-game/index.md).
+Fruity Falls uses `Velocity` and `Acceleration` values to control the movement of its entities, similar to the [BouncingGame](~/graphics-games/cocossharp/bouncing-game.md).
 Entities implement their movement logic in a method named `Activity`, which is called once per frame.
 For example, we can see the implementation of movement in the `Fruit` class’ `Activity` method:

 ```csharp
 public void Activity(float frameTimeInSeconds)